NationalSecurityAgency/pelz/attestation_demo/README.txt

 -----------------------

 Before running, install the SGX driver and PSW for Linux* OS.
-(This is also required to run the Pelz server.)
+(This is also required to run the pelz server.)

 To run the demo client, execute `./bin/appinitiator`